 M.A.
 Psychology North Carolina Central University 2013

 B.A.
 Psychology and Sociology The University of North Carolina at Chapel Hill 2009

 Area(s) of Expertise

-My broad research interests are around supporting families of children with autism spectrum disorder.
-More specifically, my interests include (a) investigating disparities in the diagnosis of autism and access to services for African American families, (b) assessing the impact of parent-advocacy and empowerment training on family dynamics and child outcomes, (c) implementing classroom-based interventions that promote effective learning and engagement for underrepresented children with autism; and (d) building positive partnerships between educators and parents of children with disabilities who come from historically marginalized backgrounds.
+My broad research interests are around supporting families raising autistic youth.
+More specifically, my interests include (a) investigating disparities in the diagnosis of autism and access to services for Black families, (b) assessing the impact of parent-advocacy and empowerment training on family dynamics and child outcomes, (c) implementing classroom-based interventions that promote effective learning and engagement for historically marginalized autistic youth; and (d) building positive partnerships between educators and parents of children with disabilities who come from historically marginalized backgrounds.